U201613306/flight-demonstration/README.md

 # flight-demonstration
-Supporting materials related to the thesis
+We put the supporting materials related to the thesis here:

 The files specifically include flight demonstration videos, datasets (normal, rain, snow, random noise)